 The EcoBoost is spunky to say the least, and if you’re the power hungry type, the aftermarket is already on board with plenty of go-faster goodies.

-I think Ford has a serious winner in this car, and with it already the new darling of the rental fleets, many a nice used example will soon be available.
+I think Ford has a serious winner and with it already the new darling of the rental fleets, many a nice used example will soon be available.

 My temptation just grew a step larger.